 What can I say about Will Smith that hasn’t already been said already?
 The Fresh Prince needs more playing time, plain and simple.
 Regulating him to only catch 3 out of the 5 pitchers in the rotation is holding him back.
 Period.
 If they can give him more opportunities, he’ll easily blossom into one of the best if not the best catcher in the game.

 Dustin May just turned in a masterful performance against the Oakland A’s where he fired 6 shutout innings and could have possibly gone one more if it wasn’t so early in the season.
 He may be the Dodgers’ fifth starter, but he would a top rotation guy on many other teams.
-Tony Gonsolin recently hit the IL with a shoulder injury, yet he made an impact on this team last and should again so this year.
+Tony Gonsolin recently hit the IL with a shoulder injury, yet he made an impact on this team last season and should do so again this year.

 We can’t forget about Zach Attack and his memorable first career home run.
 While it’s still early on in his career, he’s looking like a better version of Kiké Hernandez.
 For a guy who was drafted in the 33rd round, the Dodgers got a steal.